-Communications Channels
+4.6 Communications Channels

-Communication channels used for sending and receiving logic or other information between local and remote sites and/or transfer trip devices must meet at least the same criteria as for other Relaying protection communication channels.
-These requirements are outlined in Communications Systems Performance Guide for Protective Relaying Applications11 and Critical Communications Circuits—Guidelines for Design12 documents available on the WECC web site.
+Communication channels used for sending and receiving logic or other information between local and remote sites and/or transfer trip devices must meet at least the same criteria as for other Protective Relaying communication channels.
+These requirements are outlined in Communications Systems Performance Guide for Protective Relaying Applications and Critical Communications Circuits—Guidelines for Design documents available on the WECC web site.

 The scheme logic should be designed so that loss of the channel, noise, or other channel failure will not result in a false operation of the scheme.
-It is highly desirable that the channel equipment and communications media (power line carrier, microwave, optical fiber, etc.) be owned and maintained by the RAS owner, or perhaps leased from another WECC member familiar with the necessary reliability requirements.
+It is highly desirable that the channel equipment and communications media (power line carrier, microwave, optical fiber, etc.) be owned and maintained by the RAS owner, or perhaps leased from another WECC member utility familiar with the necessary reliability requirements.
 All channels and channel equipment should be monitored and alarmed to the dispatch center so that timely diagnostic and repair action will take place upon failure.

 Leased telephone circuits or pilot wire circuits on power system structures are likely to lead to unreliable operations.
 Such channels should only be used when no other communications media are available.
 Automatic channel testing and continuous monitoring are required if telephone leased lines are used.

-To maintain RAS reliability, communication channels should be well labeled or identified so that the personnel working on the channel can readily identify the proper circuit.
+To maintain RAS reliability, communication channels should be well labeled and identified so that the personnel working on the channel can readily identify the proper circuit.
 Channels between entities should be identified with a common name at all terminals.

-Cyber Security
+4.7 Cyber Security